Intensive Care

-Immediate confirmation of gastric acidity for NG/OG tube placement, without exposure to x-ray.
+Immediate confirmation of gastric acidity for nasogastric tube insertion and gastric pH testing, without exposure to x-ray.

-2005 and 2010, 45% of all cases of harm caused by a misplaced NGT reported by the United Kingdom’s National Patient Safety Agency were due to misinterpreted X-rays.
+In 2005 and 2010, 45% of all cases of harm caused by misplaced NG/OG tubes reported by the United Kingdom’s National Patient Safety Agency were due to misinterpreted X-rays.

 RightSpotpH®